sungnga/react-revents/README.md

   - Import the listenToEventsFromFirestore query function: `import { listenToEventsFromFirestore } from '../../../app/firestore/firestoreService';`
   - Instead of using useEffect() hook, we're going to use the firestoreService() hook
     - This custom hook takes query, data, and deps parameters as an object
+    - For query param, it's going to call the listenToEventsFromFirestore() method
+    - For data param, the arrow function will take events as an argument and then dispatches the listenToEvents() action that takes the events as an argument
+    - For deps param, list dispatch as a dependency in the dependencies array
     ```javascript
     useFirestoreCollection({
       query: () => listenToEventsFromFirestore(),